Guanacaste: Things To Do & Where To Stay

 Within Guanacaste Costa Rica is the popular town of Tamarindo which offers impressive restaurants and a bustling nightlife.
 The beaches of Tamarindo are some of the most popular in Costa Rica.
 Playa Tamarindo is a popular surfing destination, spread out beside the fast-growing beach town that was once a quiet fishing community, while the neighboring white sands of Langosta Beach are quieter and better suited to swimming.

 Further south are the unique Flamingo Beach and Conchal Beach.
-The pinkish white sand of Flamingo Beach makes up a large section of Potrero Bay.
+The pinkish-white sand of Flamingo Beach makes up a large section of Potrero Bay.
 All of the hotels on Flamingo Beach sit on a beautiful cliff overlooking the beach and ocean below.
-Conchal Beach, as the name suggests, was once composed primarily of crushed seashells, but have since been removed to be utilized in building and construction projects.
+Conchal Beach, as the name suggests, was once composed primarily of crushed seashells, but has since been removed to be utilized in building and construction projects.
 Nearly all of Conchal Beach backs up to the Westin Playa Conchal Resort complex.

 Further south, Mansita Beach hosts the guests of the JW Marriott Guanacaste.
 Additionally, JW vacationers enjoy the amenities of Hacienda Pinilla, an exclusive resort and residential community featuring golf, tennis, stables, a beach club, and various dining options.